borglab/gtsam.org/_notes/Contributing.md

 # Coding Conventions:

-Fpr C++ we follow the [Google C++ style guide](https://google.github.io/styleguide/cppguide.html).
+For C++ we follow the [Google C++ style guide](https://google.github.io/styleguide/cppguide.html).

-For python we use pep8 formatting and ask that you resolve all pylint issues.
+For Python we use pep8 formatting and ask that you resolve all pylint issues.

 ### Using GTSAM_EXPORT: